Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Experimental Setup

 \subsection{Dataset Description}

-We applied our proposed model to three distinct and publicly available datasets to evaluate its performance.
-One of these datasets is frequently utilized in the existing literature, so we included it in our study as a benchmark dataset.
-The remaining datasets were used to assess the robustness of our model due to their varying signal characteristics.
-The details of the three datasets are provided in the subsequent sections.
+We used three publicly available datasets to evaluate the performance of the proposed model.
+One of these datasets is frequently utilized in the existing literature; therefore, we selected it as the benchmark dataset in our study.
+The remaining datasets were used to assess the robustness of our model because of their varying signal properties.
+The details of the three datasets are provided in the subsequent sections, and a summary of the datasets is presented in Table \ref{tab_ds_description}.